dustinpfister/blog_posts/_posts/js-event-object.md

 When I add an event listener to an element with the addEventListner method, or one of the many element properties such as the on click property, I have to give a callback method that will fire each time that event happens.
 In this callback method the first argument will be a reference to an event object.
 This event objects has many useful properties and methods that can the be used in the body of this callback function.

 Two major aspects of this kind of object that I use all the time is the target property, and the [preventDefault method](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault), so maybe a good starting point would make use of those two properties and methods.
 When it comes to mouse events there is also the client x and client y properties also that can be used to get a window relative position of the event.

+So in this basic getting type section I will be going over just a few simple getting started type examples of event attachment, and working with event objects in the event handlers that will be used.

 ### 1.1 -